 Next, get your business online.
 Most homeowners now search for services online before hiring a business.
 Make sure your business is visible online when a homeowner searches for cleaning services in your area.

 Claim your My Business google profile.
-By claiming your My Business google profile your business will show up in searches when someone searches Cleaning Businesses in Town Name.
+By claiming your My Business google profile your business will show up in searches when someone searches Cleaning Businesses in Florida.

 Price your cleaning services